jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 We impose types on top of JSON/XML markup.
 Only few basic types defined in the markup languages themselves.
 Essence of marshaling.

+Xml comes with a strong concept of the *type* of an element, the tag name is taken as a more immediate fundamental property of the thing than the attributes.
+For example, in automatic json-Java object demarshallers, the tag name is always mapped to the Java class.
+In JSON, other than the base types common to most languages (array, object, string etc) there is no further concept of type.
+If we wish to build a further understanding of the type of the objects then the realtionship with the parent object, expressed by the attribute name, is more likely to indicate the type.
+A second approach is to use duck typing in which the relationship of the object to its ancestors is not examined but the properties of the object are used instead to communicate an enhanced concept of type.
+For example, we might say that any object with an isbn and a title is a book.

 Whereas XML has a pretty good concept of the type of an element (beyond simply being an element node) in the tagName, JSON's objects are all simply objects.
 In JSON the type of a node is usually inferred in one of two ways: either, the fieldName in the parent object which references a node; or, from the fields that the object has.

+In the absence of node typing beyond the categorisation as objects, arrays and various primitive types, the key immediately mapping to the object is often taken as a lose concept of the type of the object.
+Quite fortunately, rather than because of a well considered object design, this tends to play well with automatically marshaling of domain objects expressed in a Java-style OO language because there is a strong tendency for field names -- and by extension, 'get' methods -- to be named after the *type* of the field, the name of the type also serving as a rough summary of the relationship between two objects.
+See figure
+\ref{marshallTypeFig} below.

 In the below example, we assign the node the type 'address' because of the parent node's field name.
 Other than this, these are standard arrays